Ensure Policies are Compliant to Avoid Costly Liability

 If you do have ACV coverage, find out why.
 If ACV coverage is the only option available to you, you’re fine from a legal standpoint, but you may want to evaluate your finances to ensure you are adequately reserving for potential future claims.
 If you have ACV coverage but replacement cost is available, you should consider switching immediately to the legally-compliant policy.

-Please contact any member of Marsh & McLennan Agency’s Community Association Insurance Services group if you have any questions or want more information.
+Please contact us if you have any questions or want more information.